 - Shut off the valve that provides water to your evaporative cooler: This will ensure that freezing does not occur during the winter.
 You’ll also want to disconnect the water line at the supply valve and the evaporative cooler.
 If you notice that the water line does not rest on one level plane, you will need to perform an additional step to drain the water.
 At the highest end of the slope, blow through the line to push the water out.

-- Remove any debris: Drain your evaporative cooler and leave the drain open so that any rain that falls during the colder months can escape through the cooler.
+- Remove any debris: Drain your evaporative unit and leave the drain open so that any rain that falls during the colder months can escape through the cooling unit.
 You will likely notice that dirt and minerals remain in the bottom of the pan.
 You can clean these out by using a device such as a shop vacuum and then running fresh water through the pan to make sure all debris is gone.

 - Replace the cooling pads: Performing this task before winter arrives will help prevent rusting from occurring during the winter.

-- Install a cover for the evaporative cooler: A cover will prevent outside air from the evaporative cooler from entering your home.
+- Install a cover for the evaporative cooling unit: A cover will prevent outside air from the evaporative unit from entering your home.
 While most coolers will have a damper, which you can close to stop air from entering the ducts and making its way into your home, not all coolers have this feature.
-Alternately, if your evaporative cooler does have a damper, it may not be tight enough to prevent outside air from coming in.
+Alternately, if your evaporative cooling unit does have a damper, it may not be tight enough to prevent outside air from coming in.